runk/node-chardet/README.md

 ## Working with large data sets

-Sometimes, when data set is huge and you want to optimize performance (with a tradeoff of less accuracy), you can sample only the first N bytes of the buffer:
+Sometimes, when data set is huge and you want to optimize performance (with a trade off of less accuracy), you can sample only the first N bytes of the buffer:

 ```javascript